FARS: Factor Augmented Regression Scenarios in R: The FARS package

-The second step to obtaining a density forecast is to estimate the conditional density of the target variable $y$ by fitting a skewed-t distribution.
-This operation is performed via the \code{compute_density()} function, which requires a \code{quantiles} argument, containing the quantiles estimated by the \code{compute_fars()} function\footnote{If the quantiles computed with \code{compute\_fars()} have been modified via the \code{edge} argument, the density function must be informed of the correct quantiles levels.
-This can be done by setting the \code{levels} argument using the \code{\$Levels} attribute of the \code{fars} object returned by \code{compute\_fars()}.}.
-Depending on the quantiles provided, \code{Quantiles} or \code{Stressed_Quantiles}, the density function returns the non-stressed or the stressed conditional density, respectively.
+The second step to obtaining a density forecast is to estimate the density of the target variable $y_t$ by fitting a skewed-t distribution.
+This operation is performed via the \code{compute_density()} function, which requires a \code{quantiles} argument, containing the quantiles estimated before\footnote{If the quantiles computed with \code{compute\_fars()} have been modified via the \code{edge} argument, the density function must be informed of the correct quantiles levels.
+This can be done by setting the \code{levels} argument using levels obtained by calling \code{get\_quantile\_levels()} on the \code{fars} object.}.
+Depending on the quantiles provided, the density function returns the non-stressed or the stressed density.
 Additional arguments can be provided to \code{compute_density()}, including \code{est_points}, which set the number of estimation points (default is 512), \code{random_samples}, which define the number of random samples to be drawn from the estimated distribution (default is 5000) and \code{support}, which select the lower and upper bounds of the random variable support (default is \code{c(-10,10)}).
 For each period $t$, \code{compute_density()} initializes the skewed-t distribution by setting three parameters (location, scale, and shape) using the quantile values provided as input.
 The function implements two optimization procedures to fit the skew-t distribution.
 The default is a linear optimization using \code{optim()} from \pkg{stats}, which implements the \code{L-BFGS-B} method.
 The second is a non-linear optimization method that can be selected by setting the argument \code{nl = TRUE}.
 The non-linear method is from the \pkg{nloptr} package and is based on \code{NLOPT_LN_SBPLX} (\cite{NLopt}).
 In both cases, the theoretical quantiles and the probability distribution function (pdf) of the fitted skewed-t distribution are computed using \code{qst()} and \code{dst()} from \pkg{sn} (\cite{snpkg}), respectively.
 Finally, a \code{seed} argument can be provided to ensure the reproducibility of the results.
-The \code{compute_density()} function returns a \code{fars_density} object which provides the attributes listed in Table \ref{tab:fars_density_object}.
+The \code{compute_density()} function returns a \code{fars_density} object that provides the attributes listed in Table~\ref{tab:fars_density_object}.